 The recipe amounts below make approximately 8 oz.

 - 90g Coconut Oil– Organic, unrefined, virgin coconut oil like this (my fav!)

-- 65g Carrier Oil- I use organic and unrefined apricot oil in this recipe, but you can use almond oil, jojoba oil, or any other liquid carrier oil you can find here.
-You can learn more about carrier oils in this post that I wrote and a great deal more from MRH here.
+- 65g Carrier Oil– I use organic and unrefined almond oil in this recipe, but you can use jojoba oil or any other liquid carrier oil you can find here.
+You can learn more about carrier oils in this post that I wrote.

 - 28.5g Beeswax– I love these beeswax pastilles (they are MUCH easier to work with than a block of wax)